siberianfox/tinygwiki/Dual-Gantry-Configuration.md

 ## Settings
 Here are some example settings for a Shapeoko dual Y gantry setup.
 You will probably need to experiment to get exact settings for your machine, but this is a good starting point.
 The maximum velocities and feed rates are set intentionally low and can probably be set higher with tuning.

+Note that the 'A' axis is not used.
+Only the 4 motors and the X, Y and Z axes.

 #### Motor 1 (X Axis)